-While you can definitely be fat as a vegan by eating too much junk food (there’s a lot of vegan junk these days), vegans are thinner than meat eaters in general.
+While you can definitely gain weight as a vegan by eating too much junk food (there’s a lot of vegan junk these days), vegans are thinner than meat eaters in general.

 Quite a few studies have confirmed this, I’ll go over a few in this post just so you know the significance of the difference.